Information on Computers for Incoming

 The operating system versions recommended as most compatible with our student computing environment is Windows 10.
 A 64-bit edition is required.
 (32-bit editions are not supported, and will see no more than 4GB of your laptop's RAM.)

 We often use the Windows edition of Excel in the first year engineering curriculum.
-Either Windows edition: Office 2013 or Office 2016 will work.
-A copy for your laptop is provided through the Office 2016 for U.Va.
+Office 2016 or 2019 is recommended.
+A copy for your laptop is provided through the Microsoft Office and Windows for U.Va.
 Students Program.
 U.Va. also provides a 1 TB allocation of space on U.Va.
 Box, a cloud-based storage and collaboration service, and provides endpoint protection software (Anti-Virus/Anti-Spyware) for our students.

 Our curriculum includes an increasing use of modeling and simulation software, interactive applications, and animations.